-- Budget, Accounting and Payroll: Performs all administrative functions related to financial transactions of the county. - Facility Management: Maintains operations, facility improvements, and safety protocols for all facilities occupied by the health department. - Fee and Permit: Collects fees and issues licenses to facilities regulated by ACHD. - Human Resources: Administers the Health Department's merit system, which is used for the recruitment, testing, selection and advancement of employees. - Information Technology: Maintains computer systems that support all ACHD Functions - Pittsburgh Health Corps: Places members in host sites throughout the county to connect populations at need with health education and services, while developing tomorrow's compassionate health leaders. - Public Health Laboratory: Conducts laboratory testing for sexually-transmitted infections, rabies, and other infectious diseases.
+- Budget, Accounting and Payroll: Performs all administrative functions related to financial transactions of the County. - Facility Management: Maintains operations, facility improvements, and safety protocols for all facilities occupied by ACHD. - Fee and Permit: Collects fees and issues licenses to facilities regulated by ACHD. - Human Resources: Administers the ACHD's merit system, which is used for the recruitment, testing, selection and advancement of employees. - Information Technology: Maintains computer systems that support all ACHD functions. - Pittsburgh Health Corps: Places members in host sites throughout the county to connect populations at need with health education and services, while developing tomorrow's compassionate health leaders. - Public Health Laboratory: Conducts laboratory testing for sexually-transmitted infections, rabies, and other infectious diseases.
 Maintains capacity to test emergency specimens.